 The crime branch, which took over the case on January 23, has arrested six persons, including two special police officers and a policeman, while the main conspirator, a former revenue official, surrendered on March 20, a day after his son was arrested by the sleuths from outside the state.

-The lawyers also chanted anti-Pakistan slogans over frequent cross border shelling.
+The lawyers also chanted anti-Pakistan slogans over frequent ceasefire violations.